davidreis97/LPOO1617_T5G9/README.md

 - With this input mode you control the in-game character using the WASD keys on your keyboard, using your mouse to aim and shoot bullets.

 #### X360 Controller
-- With this input mode you control the in-game character using a XBOX360 controller.
-[BUTTONS???]???????
+- With this input mode you control the in-game character using an XBOX360 controller, the left thumbstick controls movement and the right thumbstick controls shooting direction.
 - Please note that you must plug-in the controller before running the application, otherwise the game won't detect the controller and an error message will be displayed on the screen.

 #### Android Controller
 - With this input mode you control the in-game character using an Android App, which is described in greater detail [here](#tssc), transmitting data with a server-client network connection.
 This app is the server, and the Android App is the client.
-- When you select this input mode, the local IP will be appear on the screen for your convenience, as you will need to insert it on the Android App.
+- When you select this input mode, the most likely IP address will appear on-screen for your convenience, as you will need to insert it on the Android App.
+In case it doesn't work, the IP needed is from the local network and both devices should be connected, be it from WAN/LAN or the same subnet.
 - Under the input dropdown, you will see an error message until you run and connect the Android App.

 Before Connection:
-![Android Controller Selection before connection](Docs/UserManualTSS/androidbefore.png) After Connection:
+![Android Controller Selection before connection](Docs/UserManualTSS/androidbefore.png)

+After Connection:
 ![Android Controller Selection after connection](Docs/UserManualTSS/androidafter.png)